(April 1961)

 Indexer Notes

 Narrated in the first person.
-This story is divided into two parts: an untitled part one (6 pp) and part two—"Gruto!"
-(7 pp).
-Job number from Tom Lammers and Ger Apeldoorn via the Atlas/Timely discussion group.
+This story is divided into two parts: part one Gruto!
+(6 pages) and Gruto!
+Part Two (7 pages).
+Simek letters in part one; Rosen in part two.

 text story / 2 pages (report information)